-T. tracheliotos inhabits dry savanna, arid plains, deserts, and open mountain slopes (Shimelis et al. 2005), up to an altitude of 3,500 m (A. Shimelis in litt.
+Lappet-faced Vultures inhabit dry savanna, arid and semi-arid plains, deserts, and open mountain slopes (Shimelis et al. 2005; Jennings 2010; Shobrak 2011), up to 3,500 m (A. Shimelis in litt.
 2007).
 In Ethiopia, they are also found at the edge of forests, having been recorded at Bonga forest and forest in Bale Mountains National Park in 2007, as well as the Afro-alpine habitats of the national park in 2005 (A. Shimelis in litt.
 2007).
-The species prefers undisturbed open country with some trees, where there is little or no grass (Brown et al. 1982; BirdLife International 2000; Ferguson-Lees & Christie 2001).
-Trees are required for roosting and nesting (Yosef & Hatzofe, 1997).
-Solitary nests (usually containing just one egg) are built, often in Acacia (Yosef &Hatzofe, 1997), such that the birds' distribution is sometimes being limited by these trees' distribution (Boshoff et al. 1997), but also in Balanites and Terminalia (Shimelis et al. 2005).
+The species prefers undisturbed open country with some trees, where there is little or no grass (Ferguson-Lees & Christie 2001, BirdLife International 2000, Brown et al. 1982).
+Trees are required for roosting and nesting.
+Solitary nests (usually containing just one egg) are built, often in Acacia (its distribution sometimes being limited by these trees' distribution; Boshoff et al. 1997), but also in Balanites, Terminalia and Maerua (Shimelis et al. 2005; Shobrak 2011).